PRMG Full Color Logo

 GET PRE-QUALIFIED NOW!

-Generally, there are two types of Home Mortgages, Government Backed Loans and Conventional Loans.
+Generally, there are four primary types of home mortgages: Government Backed Loans, Conventional Loans, Non-Qualified Loans, and Non-Conforming Loans.
 Government Backed Loans, such as VA loans and FHA loans, are loans that are insured by the federal government, have lower credit score and down payment requirements, and have potentially higher interest rates.
 Conventional Loans are not backed by the federal government, typically require higher credit score and down payments, but may have lower interest rates.
+Non-Qualified Loans encompass various loan options that do not meet specific criteria set by regulatory bodies, making them suitable for individuals with unique financial situations.
+Non-Conforming Loans, including jumbo loans, are those that exceed the standard loan limits and do not conform to government-sponsored enterprises’ guidelines.

 GOVERNMENT BACKED LOANS